 Semester offerings for courses may change without notice.
-Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in the elective lists within this program guide.
+Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in this program guide.

 List ENVE-1: Environmental Engineering Electives (1.5 Credits)